Heddels Education |October 2016 – UPDATED: MAY 9, 2018 | PUBLISHED: OCT 26,

 If Levi’s is known for one thing besides their jeans, it’s their jackets, which they’ve produced for over a hundred years.
 A century of truckers and blousons, however, has made for a multitude of models that many devote their lives to cataloging.

 There’s no such thing as an official guide (i.e. provided by Levi’s) for dating vintage Levi’s jackets.
 Much of their original archives were destroyed in the San Francisco earthquake in 1906 and subsequent fire.
-One has to rely heavily on the knowledge of collectors and enthusiasts, communicating through cyberspace and sharing on various forums and blogs, their finds and findings.
-Sometimes incorrect, poorly written, badly translated or based on counterfeit products, these pieces of information are hard to trust, but that same uncertainty is what keeps the treasure hunt going, and what has kept it going for centuries now.
-It’s the existence of that grey area that allows collectors to transcend the academics.
+One has to rely heavily on the knowledge of collectors and enthusiasts, communicating through cyberspace and sharing on various forums and blogs, finds, and findings.
+Sometimes incorrect, poorly written, badly translated, or based on counterfeit products, these pieces of information are hard to trust, but that same uncertainty is what keeps the treasure hunt going, and what has kept it going for centuries now.
+It’s the existence of that grey area that allows collectors to transcend academics.

-Although an official guide would be convenient at times, it would also shatter some of the mystery attached to the Levi’s brand, as well as deprive us of the privilege of sharing the knowledge we’ve found.
+Although an official guide would be convenient at times, it would also shatter some of the mystery attached to Levi’s brand, as well as deprive us of the privilege of sharing the knowledge we’ve found.
 A heavily discussed topic already, this isn’t going to be the first, but we wanted to add to and improve the already available guides.

 This article will help you sort and identify the types and dates of vintage Levi’s denim jackets from the three most iconic Levi’s designs:

 - 506XX Blouse – later referred to as the first or Type I jacket (1905-1953)

 - 507XX – also called Type II jacket (1953-1962)

 - 557XX/Type III – referred to as the “Trucker” jacket (1962-present)